google/youtube-8m/README.md

 ```
 python inference.py --train_dir ~/yt8m/v2/models/video/sample_model  --output_file=kaggle_solution.csv --input_data_pattern=${HOME}/yt8m/v2/video/test*.tfrecord
 ```
-Then, upload `kaggle_solution.csv` to Kaggle.
+Then, upload `kaggle_solution.csv` to Kaggle via Submit Predictions or via [Kaggle API](https://github.com/Kaggle/kaggle-api).
 In addition, if you would like to be considered for the prize, then your model checkpoint must be under 1 Gigabyte.
 We ask the top 10 competitors (based on the public leaderboard) to upload their model files (only the graph and checkpoint, without code) as we